 Eat protein at every meal

-Including protein at every meal reduces gherlin (the hunger hormone) and keeps us feeling full, longer.
+Including protein at every meal reduces ghrelin (the hunger hormone) and keeps us feeling full, for longer.
 Aim for 20-30 grams of protein per meal.

 Increase consumption of good fats

 Turn everything you know about fat on its head.
-Fat is absolutely necessary for proper function of the metabolism, satiety, balancing hormones and overall health.
-Including good fat in the diet can reduces insulin resistance and helps to keep us fuller longer.
-Including MCT oil, olive oil and fatty fish are some of the best fat sources for balancing hormones.
+Fat is absolutely necessary for the proper function of the metabolism, satiety, balancing hormones and overall health.
+Including good fat in the diet can reduce insulin resistance and helps to keep us fuller longer.
+Including MCT oil, olive oil, and fatty fish in your diet are some of the best fat sources for balancing hormones.

 The two main hormones affected by stress are cortisol and adrenaline (also known as epinephrine).
-In ancestral times, humans needed cortisol and adrenaline to respond to life threatening situations.
-Once the treat was gone, these hormones would return to baseline.
-However, due to our lifestyle and demands cortisol remains elevated and hardly ever returns to normal, leading to overeating, fat storage and inadequate sleep.
-Adrenaline, while it doesn’t remain elevated, does spike far more than necessary causing anxiety, heart palpitations and high blood pressure.
-Managing stress through yoga, meditation, music and pleasurable activities can help reduce cortisol and lower the spike in adrenaline.
+In ancestral times, humans needed cortisol and adrenaline to respond to life-threatening situations.
+Once the threat was gone, these hormones would return to baseline.
+However, due to our lifestyle and demands cortisol remains elevated and hardly ever returns to normal, leading to overeating, fat storage, and inadequate sleep.
+Adrenaline, while it doesn't remain elevated, does spike far more than necessary causing anxiety, heart palpitations, and high blood pressure.
+Managing stress through yoga, meditation, music, and pleasurable activities can help reduce cortisol and lower the spike in adrenaline.

 Balance hormones with seed cycling

-And now finally to my favorite easy to apply balancing hormone solution through food.
-It’s so simple, I almost couldn’t believe when I first heard about it from this hormone expert.
+And now finally to my favorite easy-to-apply balancing hormone solution through food.
+It's so simple, I almost couldn't believe it when I first heard about it from this hormone expert.

 So here is the deal.
 During a woman's cycle, hormones fluctuate.
 One of the best solutions for balancing estrogen and progesterone is to consume seeds that are high in estrogen in the first half of your cycle and foods high in progesterone in the second half.
 I've been doing this for 2 months and have noticed a drastic change.

-- First half of your cycle (Follicular Phase) take in one tablespoon freshly ground flax seeds and one tablespoon freshly ground pumpkin seeds.
-You can add them to smoothies or salads or just eat them with the spoon.
+- First half of your cycle (Follicular Phase) take in one tablespoon of freshly ground flax seeds and one tablespoon of freshly ground pumpkin seeds.
+You can add them to smoothies or salads or just eat them with a spoon.
 I grind a good amount and store it in the refrigerator.